- 10 Questions for Financial Services when considering CyberSecurity Solutions

 How to compare features vs requirements for financial services companies?

-It is imperative that organizations understand how cybersecurity aligns with business goals when looking at security solutions.
+It is imperative that organisations understand how cybersecurity aligns with business goals when looking at security solutions.
 That means knowing what regulations apply to them and whether they want to future proof their security posture or just keep up with most best-practices.
-If meeting compliance requirements is the task at hand, there are many vendors that can put a solution together for near-immediate results, but understanding what the organization’s compliance obligations are and which vendors strengths map to those obligations is key first step in the selection process.
+If meeting compliance requirements is the task at hand, there are many vendors that can put a solution together for near-immediate results, but understanding what the organisation’s compliance obligations are and which vendors strengths map to those obligations is key first step in the selection process.

-Understanding your organization’s security capabilities, whether they can meet compliance requirements and whether it makes more sense to expand your security team or retain managed security services similarly important.
+Understanding your organisation’s security capabilities, whether they can meet compliance requirements and whether it makes more sense to expand your security team or retain managed security services similarly important.
 While traditional endpoint security products like Malwarebytes, Kaspersky, or ESET might offer solutions suitable for on-premise, cloud, or hybrid environments, it’s important to remember that these are essentially Do-It-Yourself (DIY) products and these vendors don’t offer managed services.
 If DIY products are a good fit for your needs, make sure to take them for a test drive to ensure that they can meet reporting requirements without having to develop or acquire additional tools.

-In organizations with applications which process financial transactions in real-time or sensitive financial information distributed across a large enterprise estate, solutions with best-in-class eXtended Detection and Response (XDR) as well as Managed Detection and Response (MDR) services can be an important layer of defense.
-These types of environments need trained and experienced analysts who can perform live threat hunting to detect Advanced Persistent Threats (APTs) who may have escaped perimeter defenses and found refuge within in the network to ‘live off the land’.
+In organisations with applications which process financial transactions in real-time or sensitive financial information distributed across a large enterprise estate, solutions with best-in-class eXtended Detection and Response (XDR) as well as Managed Detection and Response (MDR) services can be an important layer of defense.
+These types of environments need trained and experienced analysts who can perform live threat hunting to detect Advanced Persistent Threats (APTs) who may have escaped perimeter defences and found refuge within in the network to ‘live off the land’.